aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 As more [features are added](./../docs/features.md#planned-features) and as usage grows, some architectural enhancements will have to be considered:

-* Use of caching in the back-end ([Azure Cache for Redis](https://azure.microsoft.com/en-in/services/cache/), ASP.NET's [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1))
 * HA with multi-regional deployments and using [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) for routing traffic.
 * Move to a higher App Service SKU to avail of slot swapping, horizontal auto-scaling etc.
+* Use of caching in the back-end ([Azure Cache for Redis](https://azure.microsoft.com/en-in/services/cache/), ASP.NET's [IMemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1))
 * Changes to the deployment & release model with blue-green deployments and adoption of feature flags etc.
 * PowerBI/Grafana dashboard for tracking business KPIs.

-Again, any of these decisions will ultimately be need & data driven.
+Again, any of these enhancements will ultimately be need driven.

 <br>